ryanwhitney/craft-asset-folder-field/README.md

 ## Special Thanks

 This plugin was made with the help of assets and code found within the CraftCMS community.
-These folks are **not** affiliated with this plugin in any way, though I greatly appreciate their contributions to the community!
+These folks are **not** affiliated with this plugin in any way, though I greatly appreciate their contributions to the community.

 Thanks to [@mmikkel](https://github.com/mmikkel/IncognitoField-Craft3), whose [IncognitoField](https://github.com/mmikkel/IncognitoField-Craft3) plugin was heavily referenced and used as a general framework when using this plugin. 🎉